 These books are the first I read from Taylor, and strangely enough (pun intended), they aren’t the books I meant to read.
 I was recommended Daughter of Smoke and Bone because of a character’s hair colour (I colour my hair blue).
 But I didn’t get around to ordering them and then, one day, in a book shop, with a gift card in my wallet, I found a different book by Laini Taylor, namely Strange the Dreamer.

 The cover was absolutely lovely: light blue with little winged insects in white, title in gold, tasteful and stylish.
 So I bought it.
-And without reading the back blurb, as is my habit when it comes to books or authors I’ve been recommended.
+Without reading the back blurb, because such is my habit when buying books or authors I’ve been recommended.

 Little did I know it was the first book of two.
 Finishing the first book and realising I was now missing book two, I despaired for three whole days, before giving in to the craving.
 And so it happened that I eventually got around to sending that order: Muse of Nightmares and, finally, the trilogy I originally meant to read.
 (I haven’t yet, though.
 I don’t want to spoil myself too much.
 Then I’ll have nothing left to look forward to.)